Overview

 Creating Vaults

-A vault represents the archive of a single user's email or chat transcripts on the Active Store.
+A vault represents the archive of a single user’s email or chat transcripts.

-Every user whose email/chat transcripts is archived in Vaultastic Active Store, must have a corresponding vault.
+Each archived user must have a corresponding vault.

 Manual vault creation